Task: Purchase an SDrive-Max Floppy Emulator

 The SDrive-MAX, 16GB microSD card, 3′ cable with black SIO plug, Touchscreen, Stylus, White Case, and an External U.S. power supply.

 This is a nice option for emulating a floppy drive and can be used to boot ATR and CAS files.
 However, these are not mass produced and are thus in limited supply.
 Also, I found the documentation to be lacking.
 However, the device is easy to use and very intuitive so the documentation isn’t really needed.
-It is also a little pricey at over $100 with shipping.
 I am very happy I got one and have been considering getting a second.